Article First Published 20th May 2007

 • Wakefield Carter has compiled a fascinating guide to this aborted series which includes contributions from Brian Bolland and others on this site: www.2000ad.nu/spacefleet/atv/

-A second attempt to get Dan Dare on to TV screens was made in 1991 by Zenith, the company behind Inspector Morse.
+A second attempt to get Dan Dare on to TV screens was made in the 1990s by Zenith, the company behind Inspector Morse.

-Robert Bathurst was lined up to play Dare and a short pilot directed by John Henderson of Spitting Image fame, co-starring Geoffrey Hughes as Digby and Michael Medwin as Sir Hubert Guest was made in 1991.
+Robert Bathurst was lined up to play Dare and a short pilot directed by John Henderson of Spitting Image fame, co-starring Geoffrey Hughes as Digby and Michael Medwin as Sir Hubert Guest was made in 1994.
+The visual effects were created by Ray Thornton of Foundation Imaging, who also worked on the US TV series, Babylon 5.

 Dan Dare: The Mobil Oil Ads